 Should I bring my children when I come to First Parish on a Sunday?
 Yes!
 Children’s programming and/or childcare are available during most worship services, and children are always welcome to stay with their parents at the Kids’ Table during worship as well.
 Church School on Sunday mornings is one big reason people are attracted to First Parish.
 Children of any age are always welcome in the service – but most will be participating in the children’s programming that overlaps the adult worship services.
-The best way to find the answers to your particular questions regarding children may be to contact Barry Sanders, our Director of Religious Education.
+The best way to find the answers to your particular questions regarding children may be to contact April Rosario, our Director of Religious Education.

 What makes First Parish different from other churches?
 There is no test of creed to join – “we need not believe alike to love alike.”
 Within our congregation you will find diversity of belief.
 In our Sunday School we do not indoctrinate children by teaching them what they should believe, but rather we try to spark their own curiosity about religious questions and provide them with the tools they need to make their own decisions.

 How do I meet other people at First Parish?
 Come!
 Fill out a Contact Card at the Welcome Table or in coffee hour.
 Start with a First Steps or Roots Class and explore our small group discussions.
 Offer to help in the Sunday School.
 Sing in the choir.
 Call any of our staff members to discuss even more options for getting involved.
 Discover more about how to connect.

 What is expected of First Parish members?
 While anyone is welcome to attend, becoming part of this church, like any other community, brings with it responsibilities.
 New (or prospective) members should attend a First Steps class – a small group discussion that is led by our minister.
 Members are expected to support the church as well as they can financially, as well as giving time and talent to support its programs and outreach efforts.